Koszul duality between $E_n$-algebras and coalgebras in a filtered category: Koszul duality for complete algebras

 If the condition of the preservation of geometric realization is dropped, then one has to be cautious.
 Let us work in $\cat{A}^\op$ instead, and see a case where a suitably restricted higher dimensional Morita category of coalgebras in $\cat{A}$ makes sense.

-Let us get back to the construction of a version of the $E_n$-Morita category.
-For $\cat{A}$ a symmetric monoidal complete soundly filtered stable category with uniformly bounded sequential limits, we would like to construct a version $\Coalg^\positive_n(\cat{A})$ of a Morita $(n+1)$-category of augmented coalgebras, in which $k$-morphisms are copositive as an augmented $E_{n-k}$-coalgebra in $\cat{A}$.
+Specifically, for $\cat{A}$ a symmetric monoidal complete soundly filtered stable category with uniformly bounded sequential limits, we would like to construct a version $\Coalg^\positive_n(\cat{A})$ of the Morita $(n+1)$-category, of augmented coalgebras, in which $k$-morphisms are copositive as an augmented $E_{n-k}$-coalgebra in $\cat{A}$.
 The construction will be indeed the same as in (a version where everything is augmented, of) the familiar case.
 We shall simply observe that the usual construction makes sense under the mentioned restriction on the objects to be morphisms in $\Coalg^\positive_n(\cat{A})$.

 Let us see why this is true.
 We shall follow the construction outlined by Lurie in \cite{tft}.
 Firstly, an object of $\Coalg^\positive_n(\cat{A})$ will be a copositive augmented $E_n$-coalgebra in $\cat{A}$.
 Given objects $C$, $D$ as such, then we would like to define the morphism $n$-category $\Map(C,D)$ in $\Coalg^\positive_n(\cat{A})$ to be what we shall denote by $\Coalg^\positive_{n-1}(\Bimod_{D\naga C}(\cat{A}))$.
 By this, we mean the Morita $n$-category to be seen to be well-defined, for the $E_{n-1}$-monoidal category of $C$--$D$-bimodules, in which ($k-1$)-morphisms are copositive as an augmented $E_{n-k}$-coalgebra in $\cat{A}$.
 (We understand an augmentation of an coalgebra in $\Bimod_{C\naga D}(\cat{A})_{>-\infty}$ to be given by a map from $\unity$, but \emph{not} from the unit of $\Bimod_{C\naga D}(\cat{A})_{>-\infty}$.)
 For the moment, it will suffice to see that the cotensor product over $C^\op\tensor D$ makes the category $\Bimod_{C\naga D}(\cat{A})_{>-\infty}$ of bounded below bimodules into an $E_{n-1}$-monoidal category.
 The reason why this will suffice is that it will be clear as we proceed that the rest of the arguments for well-definedness of $\Coalg^\positive_{n-1}(\Bimod_{C\naga D}(\cat{A}))$ is similar (with obvious minor modifications) to the arguments for well-definedness of $\Coalg^\positive_n$ we are discussing right now, so we can ignore the issue of well-definedness of $\Coalg^\positive_{n-1}(\Bimod_{C\naga D}(\cat{A}))$ for the moment by understanding that the whole argument will be inductive at the end (as in Lurie's description of the construction in the more familiar case).